oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 If you run into situations where a new domain that is created after its namespace is deleted and recreated does not come up successfully, you can try to restart the operator pod using the following two approaches.

 * Killing the operator pod, and let Kubernetes restart it,
-* Scaling the Operator deployment to 0 and then back to 1 by changing the value of the "replicas".
-Here are an example command to do the scaling, where "weblogic-operator" is the release name and the operator itself is running in the namespace "weblogic-operator-namespace".
+* Scaling the Operator deployment to `0` and then back to `1` by changing the value of the `replicas`.
+Here are an example command to do the scaling, where `weblogic-operator` is the release name and the operator itself is running in the namespace `weblogic-operator-namespace`.

 ```
 $ kubectl scale deployment.apps/weblogic-operator -n weblogic-operator-namespace --replicas=0